o1-labs/proof-systems/book/src/specs/kimchi.md

 The prover then follows the following steps to create the proof:

-	- If queries involve a lookup table with multiple columns then squeeze the Fq-Sponge to obtain the joint combiner challenge $j'$, otherwise set the joint combiner challenge $j'$ to $0$.
-	- Derive the scalar joint combiner $j$ from $j'$ using the endomorphism (TOOD: specify)
-	- If multiple lookup tables are involved, set the `table_id_combiner` as the $j^i$ with $i$ the maximum width of any used table.
-	  Essentially, this is to add a last column of table ids to the concatenated lookup tables.
-	- Compute the dummy lookup value as the combination of the last entry of the XOR table (so `(0, 0, 0)`).
-	  Warning: This assumes that we always use the XOR table when using lookups.
-	- Compute the lookup table values as the combination of the lookup table entries.
-	- Compute the sorted evaluations.
-	- Randomize the last `EVALS` rows in each of the sorted polynomials in order to add zero-knowledge to the protocol.
-	- Commit each of the sorted polynomials.
-	- Absorb each commitments to the sorted polynomials.
-1. If using lookup:
-	- Compute the lookup aggregation polynomial.
-	- Commit to the aggregation polynomial.
-	- Absorb the commitment to the aggregation polynomial with the Fq-Sponge.
 1. Ensure we have room in the witness for the zero-knowledge rows.
    We currently expect the witness not to be of the same length as the domain, but instead be of the length of the (smaller) circuit.